ChrisSoderberg-ONS/mss-sbi-project/README.md

 2. `git clone` to clone the repository to your local machine
 3. Create a Python virtual environment and install the dependencies via `pip install -r requirements.txt`
 4. Add your virtual environment to IPython so that you can develop in Jupyter Notebooks / JupyterLab: `ipython kernel install --name=<env name>`
-5. Make your local modifications and check the book can build using `jupyter-book build mss-sbi-project`
+5. Make your local modifications and check you can build the book using `jupyter-book build sbi-analysis`
 6. Commit and push your changes to the remote
 7. Open a pull request to merge your changes